-The following procedure explains how to configure the unit as a piezo amplifier.
+As an example, the following procedure explains how to configure the unit as a piezo amplifier.

-- 1) Connect a 0 10V external source to the EXT IN (+) or EXT IN(-) connector on the rear panel. - 2) In the GUI panel, click the 'Settings button to display the settings panel.
+- 1) Connect a 0 10V external source to the EXT IN (+) or EXT IN(-) connector on the rear panel. - In the GUI panel, click the 'Settings button to display the settings panel.